FIFA Club World Cup

-The FIFA Club World Cup (FIFA CWC) is an international men's association football competition organised by the Fédération Internationale de Football Association (FIFA), the sport's global governing body.
+The FIFA Club World Cup (FIFA CWC) is a men's association football club competition organised by the Fédération Internationale de Football Association (FIFA), the sport's global governing body.
 The competition was first contested in 2000 as the FIFA Club World Championship.
 It was not held from 2001 to 2004 due to a combination of factors, chiefly the collapse of FIFA's marketing partner International Sport and Leisure (ISL).
 It returned in 2005 as an annual competition until 2023.
 Following the 2023 edition, the tournament was restructured into a quadrennial event beginning in 2025, adopting a format similar to that of the FIFA World Cup.
 The current world champions are Chelsea, who defeated Paris Saint-Germain 3–0 in the 2025 final.

 The first FIFA Club World Championship took place in Brazil in 2000, during which year it ran in parallel with the Intercontinental Cup, a competition played by the winners of the UEFA Champions League and the Copa Libertadores, with the champions of each tournament both retroactively recognised by FIFA as club world champions in 2017.
 In 2005, the Intercontinental Cup was merged with the FIFA Club World Championship, and in 2006, the tournament was renamed as the FIFA Club World Cup.
 The winner of the Club World Cup receives the FIFA Club World Cup trophy and a FIFA Champions Badge.

 The current format, which came into effect with the 2025 edition, features 32 teams competing for the title at venues within the host nation; 12 teams from Europe, 6 from South America, 4 from Africa, 4 from Asia, 4 from North, Central America and Caribbean, 1 from Oceania, and 1 team from the host nation.
+All non-host teams qualify through results in their confederation's top club competition.
 The teams are drawn into eight groups of four, with each team playing three group stage matches in a round-robin format.
 The top two teams from each group advance to the knockout stage, starting with the round of 16 and culminating with the final.

 Real Madrid hold the record for most titles, having won the competition five times.
 Corinthians' inaugural victory remains the best result from a host nation's national league champions.
 Teams from Spain have won the tournament eight times, the most for any nation.
 England has the largest number of winning teams, with four clubs having won the tournament.